-By James Moran - Former Director of the Tree Reading Series (2001-2006)
+By James Moran - Former Director (2001-2006) of the Tree Reading Series

-With files from Chris Sorrenti and Lynne Alsford, both early members of the Tree Reading Series, Oscar Marten, Tree organizer from 1993-1995, and a Centretown News article written by Vivian Lee dated February 24, 1994.
+With files from Chris Sorrenti and Lynne Alsford, both early members of the Tree Reading Series, Oscar Martens, Tree organizer from 1993-1995, and a Centretown News article written by Vivian Lee dated February 24, 1994.

 Five people founded Tree in 1979 or 1980 to establish a creative writing club.
 Since then, members of the group – writers, poets and anyone interested in literature – have gathered twice monthly to share their own writing and the writing of others.
 Founders include Joe Lacroix, Nelson Oliver and Jim McCauley, soon joined by Juan O'Neill, Paul Ryan and Marty Flomen.